Find out more about our projects

 Healthwatch Gloucestershire is carrying out a research project after seeing a rise in complaints from people about the lack of support and integration between mental health and drug and alcohol services in the county for those with co-existing problems.

 A team of trained Healthwatch Gloucestershire volunteers are visiting local groups that provide support for service users, their families and unpaid carers.
-These conversations will largely be carried out in the form of a focus groups and will help feed into a report which will be presented to the health and community services later this year.
+These conversations will largely be carried out in the form of a focus groups and will help feed into a report which will be presented to the health and community services.
+Patients and their families were also asked to share their views and experiences in an online survey (closed on 30 November 2019).
+Final report to follow.

 NHS Special Care Dental Services